 Many of the key elements available in Advanced Outreaches, such as the multi-chain email process and analytical capabilities, were not possible with the architecture of the original Outreach feature.

 Should all new customers start immediately with Advanced Outreaches?
 Should they use the original Outreach feature for anything?

 It is recommended to use Advanced Outreaches for the majority of use cases.
 The original Outreach feature should still be used for operational emails, for logging emails to Salesforce, and emails that require the Time Identifier feature, which gives users the ability to send emails at different times to different recipients based on defined criteria.
 In all other cases, the Advanced Outreach feature is the recommended option.

 When should existing customers start using Advanced Outreaches?

 This feature is available in orgs using Gainsight v5.6 or higher.
 Customers should use Adv.
-Outreach when they want to send a multi-chain email campaign for NPS or CSAT surveys.
+Outreach for all email use cases, accept when they need to mark the email as operational, log emails to Salesforce, or when they need the time identifier feature.
 See the article Available Models for Advanced Outreach for more information on these specific use cases.

 Is there a required cutover, or can both Advanced Outreaches and Outreaches run in parallel?

 They are separate features and can be used in parallel.